Volkswagen mulls buying majority stake in Europcar

-BERLIN, June 24 (Reuters) - German carmaker Volkswagen (VOWG_p.DE) confirmed on Thursday that it is considering acquiring a majority stake in car rental company Europcar (EUCAR.PA), along with investors Attestor and Pon Holdings.
+BERLIN (Reuters) - German carmaker Volkswagen confirmed on Thursday that it is considering acquiring a majority stake in car rental company Europcar, along with investors Attestor and Pon Holdings.

 It said in a statement that considerations are at a very early stage and no decisions have been taken, adding that Europcar had already rejected a non-binding offer of 0.44 euros ($0.52) per share.